 The blade tensioning knob should be used to increase or decrease tension (See Fig. 6.1).
 The only truly accurate way to check a blade is with a tension meter.
 These are very expensive so most users may need another method.
-The blade tension indicator, which is located on the back side of the top housing of the bandsaw, should be used first as a guide to the correct tension.
+The blade tension indicator which is located inside the main top housing of the bandsaw, should be used first, as a guide to the correct tension.
 We then suggest testing the tension by the amount the blade will deflect sideways.
-First set the guides to 6 inches above the table, making sure the saw is turned off push the blade sideways with a reasonable amount of pressure using the push stick.
-A correctly tensioned blade should not move more than a 1/4" sideways (See Fig. 6.2A).
-If the blade is over tightened, as in Fig. 6.2B, the blade could be damaged.
+First set the guides to 150 mm above the table, making sure the saw is turned off.
+Push the blade sideways with a reasonable amount of pressure using the push stick.
+A correctly tensioned blade should not move more than 4 mm sideways, Fig. 6.1 A. If the blade is overtightened, as in Fig 6.1 B, the blade could be damaged.